 - Diablo 4 wishlist: 7 lessons Blizzard can learn from Diablo 3

 Diablo 4 trailers

-Post BlizzCon 2019, GameInformer brought us plenty of gameplay from Diablo 4 to pore over.
+The Diablo 4 release date might be disappointing, but post BlizzCon 2019, GameInformer brought us plenty of gameplay from Diablo 4 to pore over.
 Familiar in the best possible way, this footage showcases Diablo 4's return to an intensely Gothic game world and that addictive gameplay loop that's made it so famous.

 Below you can watch videos of the the game's three classes in action: Barbarian, Sorceress and then Druid.
 All in all it's about an hour of gameplay which is quite something.
 Given the game is still a while off yet, maybe ration it.